wizard0822/content-machine-RAG/local-RAG/README.md

 Provides an interface for users to ask questions and receive responses based on the stored embeddings, enhancing the retrieval of relevant information from large text datasets.

-### LangWatch Integration
-LangWatch dashboard for monitoring and observability.

 ## Pre-Conditions

 1. **Ensure that Ollama is installed on your laptop.**